 Love never ends.

-When your loved one died, the love you shared didn't just stop.
-Your relationship continues.
-Keep the memories alive in all that you do.
+When your loved one died, the love didn't just stop.
+Your relationship with them can continue.
+You can keep the positive memories alive in your own life and actions.

 For survivors in need of immediate suicide postvention support, please contact us at 800-959-8277